 I am very conscious of the role played by the beef sector in sustaining the rural economy and rural communities across Ireland.

 I am deeply committed to fully supporting and developing Ireland’s beef sector.
-I am strongly of the view that the existing range of supports available to suckler farmers, together with ensuring access to as many markets as possible, both for live animals and beef exports, are appropriate for the continued development of the sector.
+I am strongly of the view that the existing range of supports available to suckler farmers, including targeted supports under the BDGP and BEEP schemes; together with my Department's work to ensure access to as many markets as possible, both for live animals and beef exports, are appropriate for the continued development of the sector.